oh-lang/oh/wishlist.md

 vector3 == result               # equals True
 ```

-You can also add the new types in brackets just after the function name,
+You can also add the new types in braces just after the function name,
 e.g., `copy_[t_: my_type_constraints_](value: ~t_): t_`, which allows you to specify any
 type constraints (`my_type_constraints_` being optional).
 Note that types defined with
-`~` are inferred and therefore can never be explicitly given inside of the brackets,
+`~` are inferred and therefore can never be explicitly given inside of the braces,
 e.g., `copy_[t_: int_](value: 3)` is invalid here, but `copy_(value: 3)` is fine.

-If you want to require explicitly providing the type in brackets, don't use `~` when
+If you want to require explicitly providing the type in braces, don't use `~` when
 defining the function.

 ```